 Pain relief options in different birth settings

-Note that private hospitals usually don’t offer water birth.
+Note that some private hospitals don’t offer water births.

 Birth centres and homebirths offer a natural approach to birth, so there are fewer medical pain relief options than in hospital settings.
 It’s likely that the midwives will get you to focus on relaxation, movement, water options and other forms of natural pain relief.